-The use of amplified sound in open spaces is restricted to avoid disruption to or substantial interference with instructional activities and essential operations.
+Amplified sound in open spaces is limited to avoid disruption to classes and essential operations.
 During regular business hours and while classes are in session, amplified sound is permitted within enclosed spaces only (ballroom, food court, conference rooms).
-Exceptions to this restriction may be made by request with advance notice during the designated hours (see more link).
+Exceptions may be granted with advance notice during the hours below.
 Event Services may deny the use of amplified sound if sufficient advanced notice is not provided.

-» Event Services in-house AV equipment (Bluetooth speaker): May be used during the times listed above.
+- Only the Event Services in-house AV equipment may be used during the times listed above.

-» DJ/Musician/external sound equipment: Limited to Wednesday and Thursday, 12 – 1 p.m. or on weekends.
+- DJ/Musician/external sound equipment is limited to Wednesday and Thursday from 12 to 1 p.m. or on weekends.

-» Reservations with music: Limited to Monday–Friday after 5 p.m. or on weekends.
+- Events with music are limited to weekdays after 5 p.m. or on weekends.